GeorgeCloud/Resumate/client/README.md

+# Resumate > Client

-# React + TypeScript + Vite
+## Vite + React + TypeScript

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project uses the Vite template, which provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+This document was originally provided by the template, and has been altered to explain the relevant implemented changes.
-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+One of the two official plugins that are available for Fast Refresh is used: [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) from [Babel](https://babeljs.io/)
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration
+## ESLint

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+The ESLint configuration has been altered to enable type aware lint rules:

-- Configure the top-level `parserOptions` property like this:

 ```js
    parserOptions: {